pkulchenko/PegDebug/README.md

 patterns are explored and matched as well as when captures are made.

-PegDebug is based on a [prototype by Patrick Donnelly](http://lua-users.org/lists/lua-l/2009-10/msg00774.html), which has been improved to provide formatted output, report captures, and correctly handle folding captures.
+PegDebug is based on a [prototype by Patrick Donnelly](http://lua-users.org/lists/lua-l/2009-10/msg00774.html), which has been improved to provide formatted output, handle folding captures, and report captures (with some [limitations](#limitations)).

 ## Usage